Pylons/pyramid/docs/narr/threadlocals.rst

-These values are thread locals rather than true globals because one Python process may be handling multiple simultaneous requests or even multiple :mod:`pyramid` applications.
-If they were true globals, :mod:`pyramid` could not handle multiple simultaneous requests or allow more than one :mod:`pyramid` application instance to exist in a single Python process.
+These values are thread locals rather than true globals because one Python process may be handling multiple simultaneous requests or even multiple :app:`Pyramid` applications.
+If they were true globals, :app:`Pyramid` could not handle multiple simultaneous requests or allow more than one :app:`Pyramid` application instance to exist in a single Python process.

-Because one :mod:`pyramid` application is permitted to call *another* :mod:`pyramid` application from its own :term:`view` code (perhaps as a :term:`WSGI` app with help from the :func:`pyramid.wsgi.wsgiapp2` decorator), these variables are managed in a *stack* during normal system operations.
+Because one :app:`Pyramid` application is permitted to call *another* :app:`Pyramid` application from its own :term:`view` code (perhaps as a :term:`WSGI` app with help from the :func:`pyramid.wsgi.wsgiapp2` decorator), these variables are managed in a *stack* during normal system operations.
 The stack